Within 10 meters1 - Yoga at sunrise

 Within 5 km10 - Hole in the Wall

-South Africa has some of the most beautiful iconic locations in the wold.
-Hole in the Wall has to some extent come to represent the splendor of the Wild Coast and its natural beauty.
-Hiking from the Lubanzi side offers a unique entrance into this stunning environment.
-The clifftops offer the perfect perspective to view whales, dolphins and the birdlife that follows the Sardine Run.
+South Africa has some of the most beautiful iconic locations in the world.
+Hole in the Wall has, to some extent, come to represent the splendor of the Wild Coast and its natural beauty.
+Hiking from Lubanzi offers a unique entrance into this stunning environment.
+The clifftops gives the perfect perspective to view whales, dolphins and the birdlife that follow the Sardine Run.
 Endless rolling hills form the backdrop for rural villages and lovely people who live here.
-Take a day pack and head out on this 3 hour return hike from the backpackers.
+Take a day pack and head out on a 3-hour return hike.

 11 - Secret Spots

-There is a little beach just 10 minutes walk from Wild Lubanzi Bacpackers.
-Hardly anyone visits it and most of the time you have it all to yourself.
+There is a little beach just 10 minutes walk from Wild Lubanzi Bacpackers which hardly anyone visits it and most of the time you have it all to yourself.
 There are also some beautiful rock pools along the rocky shore near the Lubanzi caves that are just perfect for a dip.
-We are sure there are more secret spots and that you will find them and make them your own.
+We are sure there are more secret spots for you to find.

 12 - Estuary Experience

-There is a beautiful river estuary just 20 min walk from the backpackers.
-The riverbanks offer a great spot to fly fish from, or you can convince one of the village kids to teach you how to use the fishing poles they have hand crafted.
+About a 20-min walk from the backpackers, you'll find a beautiful river estuary.
+The riverbanks offer a great spot to fly fish, or you can convince one of the village kids to teach you how to use the fishing poles they have hand crafted.
 There are a few Fish Eagles nesting on the cliff face upriver and sightings are common.
-You are welcome to borrow a lylo and paddle up river or just put your towel down or hammock up under a trea and take a nap.
+You are welcome to borrow a lylo and paddle up river or just put your towel down or hammock up under a tree and take a nap.

 13 - Milkwood Forest

-Just up the beach from the estuary are a grove of milkwoods gowing right on the edge of the sand.
+Just up the beach from the estuary is a grove of milkwoods gowing right on the edge of the sand.
 They are mostly red milkwoods that form the stability for the small dunes along the coast.
 A little further in you can find the larger leafed white milkwoods.
 These trees are protected in South Africa and can live hundreds of years.
-The Xhosa communities eat the little red berries and apparently this is sometimes added to the locally brewed beer.
+The Xhosa communities eat the little red berries and apparently sometimes add them to the locally brewed beer.

 14 - Bird Sightings

-During the Sardine Run the birdlife at sea is spectacular: gannets and other sea birds feed off the abundance of fish that are trapped along the coast in the cold currents.
+During the Sardine Run the birdlife at sea is breathtaking: gannets and other sea birds feed off the abundance of fish that are trapped along the coast in the cold currents.
 The Wild Coast is also one of the few places where you can view the ground hornbill that is now endangered.
-There is an abundance of other birdlife and this makes the Wild Coast one of the top birdwatching areas in South Africa.
+There is an abundance of other birdlife which makes the Wild Coast one of the top birdwatching areas in South Africa.